rphardy/rphardy.github.io/_posts/2025-11-04-complex-feature-selection-in-HAR.md

 <br>
 # Vector and Window Calculations <a name="veccalc-title"></a>

 We utilise the numpy and pandas libraries within Python to compute vector magnitudes for all sensors.
-The code sections below are broken up into 2 key sections:
+The code sections below are broken up into 3 key sections:

 * Data Import
+* Test and Training Split by subject
 * Data Preprocessing - vector calculations, window-level statistics.

 <br>